MattHammond94/CV/README.md

 **Ageas Insurance Ltd** (April 2019 to October 2022)
 _Junior Test Analyst(Secondment)_

-- Responsible for writing and conducting tests for completed software releases for quality assurance.
+- Responsible for writing and conducting tests on completed software releases for quality assurance.
-- Gathered and correlated evidence for completed tests and presented findings to members of DevOps team and other areas of the company.
+- Gathered and correlated the evidence from completed tests and presented my findings to members of DevOps team and other areas of the company.
 - Gained strong skills using Jira, TestRail and Excel
-- I was directly responsible for discovering multiple defects and allowed multiple projects to progress to their successful deadline date.
+- I was directly responsible for discovering multiple defects which allowed multiple projects to progress to their successful deadline dates.

 ## :mortar_board: Education

 #### Arts University Bournemouth (September 2013 to June 2016)

 - BA (Hons) Animation Production
-- Worked in teams to create industry quality animated short films.
+- Worked on multiple group projects, in a range of mediums to further understand film production pipeline and create industry quality animated short films.

 ## :tada: Hobbies

 #### Travelling
-I once drove from Brighton to Istanbul through a total of 21 countries in a citroen piccasso.
+I once drove from Brighton to Istanbul through a total of 21 countries in a Citroen Picasso.
 Me and Richard Hammond might even be related.

 #### Art
 _"Yeah I dabble, like DaVinci dabbled in art" - Jeremy Usbourne_